JoyMih/module-2-js-final-project-joy-hwang/README.md

 # ChessGame

 An online playable chess game.
-This project is a learning exercise and is still in production.
+This project is a learning exercise and academic project, of which's objectives were to learn JavaScript.
+- The live netlify link: https://pink-chess-app.netlify.app
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

 # General Links